 If your vehicle is worth less than $500 and you don’t receive Form 1098-C, you can generally deduct the lesser of the vehicle’s fair market value or your basis in the vehicle.
 You can use the private party value from the Kelley Blue Book as the fair market value.
 However, if the vehicle needs significant repair, and you could only sell it for an amount less than the Blue Book estimate, then that lower sales amount is the amount of the charitable donation.
 IRS Publication 4303 provides more details and examples.

 Art, Jewelry, Antiques, or Collectibles

-Donating collectibles or jewelry can be tricky, because their value is very subjective.
-If you consider your items to have a value of $500 or more, you will need to obtain some kind of proof of their fair market value.
+Donating collectibles or jewelry can be tricky because their value is highly subjective.
+If you consider your items to have a value of $500 or more, you’ll need to obtain proof of their fair market value.
 Three common forms of proof are:

 - A catalog listing the price of a similar item

 - Information about a recent sale of a similar item (on eBay, for example)

 - A professional appraisal